 Here is an example of an image that I want to find related images to.

-You actually have even more range to edit a picture within the app.
-Simply tap the image you want to check and you will see adjustment, tone, effects, drawing, and add image show up.
-You can click on any of those settings and you can change the way the picture looks right in your phone.
-This is a hidden gem within the app and it allows anyone to quickly change a picture without having to use another app on their phone.
+You have even more range to edit a picture within the app.
+Just tap the image you want to check, and you will see adjustment, tone, effects, drawing, and add image show up.
+You can click on any of those settings, and you can change the way the picture looks right on your phone.
+This is a hidden gem within the app, and it allows anyone to quickly turn a picture without having to use another app on their phone.

 Additional Image Settings

-Bing image allows you to search for very specific features for images on the web.
-Let’s say you want to find images that are big enough for your wallpaper, or you want to find images that you are able to share and change.
+Bing image allows you to search for particular features for pictures on the web.
+Let’s say you want to find images that are big enough for your wallpaper, or you want to see pictures that you can share and change.
 You can do a lot of these features within Bing.

 Image Size Specifications

 When you do an image search, you can click on any of these boxes above the pictures to change the specifications.
-The image sizes to choose from start with all as the default, but then you can specific if you want small, medium, large, extra-large, or even a certain size.
+The image sizes to choose from the start with all as the default, but then you can specify if you want small, medium, large, extra-large, or even a specific size.

 How to Combine Image Specifications

 You can match multiple criteria points for your image search.
 With the picture above, I have the setting to look for images with a medium size.
-I can then click on the type button and click on animated gif.
-Now I can see images within my results that are a certain size and that are animated.
+I can then click on the type button and click on the animated gif.
+Now I can see pictures of my results that are a certain size and that are animated.
 Another cool thing is that you can hover over these images to see the moving image before you click on them.